blitlabs/internalizeapp.com/gatsby/content/blog/mastering-the-dichotomy-of-control-for-effective-goal-achievement/index.md

 ---
-title: Mastering the Dichotomy of Control for Effective Goal Achievement
+title: "Mastering the Dichotomy of Control for Effective Goal Achievement"
 date: "2023-06-28T00:00:00.000Z"
 description: "Mastering the Dichotomy of Control for Effective Goal Achievement"
 ---